Skip to Content

 Wildlife

 Marojejy will mostly appeal to keen hikers, but there is plenty of wildlife to be seen if you’re prepared to work for it.
-This includes 12 lemur and 118 bird species.
+This includes 12 lemur and more than 110 bird species.
 Marojejy is the main stronghold for the striking silky sifaka, a critically endangered all-white lemur whose global population is estimated at 250 mature adults.
-Other species include white-fronted brown lemur and red-bellied lemur.
+Other species include the white-fronted brown lemur and red-bellied lemur.

 Scenery